COVID-19 Update as at 25/08/20.

 This one day workshop will look at the elements we need to consider as writers to build that level of engagement with our own stories, through writing exercises, viewing and discussing scenes.
 We will look at a wide range of aspects of story and character from how we hook an audience from the first moment they meet our protagonist to ensuring that our stories don’t run out of momentum.

 To gain the most out of the workshop, please come with a film concept in mind.

-Don’t miss this interactive and practical workshop that will help you write a script that gets noticed.
+Don’t miss this interactive and practical workshop that will help you navigate through the complexities of writing a feature film.

 Sat 29 Aug 2020, 9am – 5pm

-Where: Te Whaea National Dance & Drama Centre (Drama 3), 11 Hutchison Road, Newton, Wellington.
+Where: Drama 3, Te Whaea National Dance & Drama Centre, 11 Hutchison Road, Newton, Wellington.

 Cost: General Admission $23 (incl.
 GST).
 Tickets via Eventbrite.

 What to Bring: Pen and paper.
-Morning and afternoon tea will be provided.
-There are plenty of cafes in the area to buy lunch and there is space available to eat your lunch if you bring it with you.
+Tea and Coffee will be provided.
+There are plenty of cafes in the area to buy lunch.